run-llama/llama_extract/README.md

 # LlamaExtract (Experimental)

+**NOTE:** This API is deprecated in favor of a more mature LlamaExtract offering that will be released soon.
+We will have an update for you shortly.

 LlamaExtract is an API created by LlamaIndex to efficiently infer schema and extract data from unstructured files.

 LlamaExtract directly integrates with [LlamaIndex](https://github.com/run-llama/llama_index).